About This Course

 Video - MSc Dementia Studies

 What will you study on this course?

-Dementia: Managing Complexity: This module will equip students with the knowledge and skills to work effectively with people with dementia and family carers, during periods of crisis or when faced with complexity, upheaval, change or transition.
+Managing Complex Transitions: This module will equip students with the knowledge and skills to work effectively with people with dementia and family carers, during periods of crisis or when faced with complexity, upheaval, change or transition.

-Communication Skills for Relationship-centred Dementia Care: This module will focus upon critically analysing the role of communication in relation to understanding the lived experience of dementia, engagement with a person with dementia and in the assessments that occur within dementia care, giving careful consideration to the bilingual aspect of communication.
+Communication in Dementia Care: This module will focus upon critically analysing the role of communication in relation to understanding the lived experience of dementia, engagement with a person living with dementia and in the assessments that occur within dementia care.

-Active Cultural and Language Sensitivity in Dementia Care: This module is designed to focus on an understanding of the complexity of language and its cultural context within dementia care.
-It seeks to examine and reflect on how people ‘position’ their approach to language within clinical discourse as an ‘act’ that engages person centred approach, involving the concepts of compassion and dignity.
+Culturally Sensitive Care: This module is designed to focus on an understanding of the complexity of a person’s cultural context within dementia care.
+It seeks to examine and reflect on how culture impacts on the experience of people affected by dementia and how this informs a person centred approach, involving the concepts of compassion and dignity.